Techtonica/curriculum/projects/submitting-work.md

 ### Pull Request of your own project you started from scratch

-First, open terminal.
+- First, open terminal.
 Go into or `cd` into the techtonica assignment repo.
 In this example repository is called `techtonica-assignments-repo`.

-I assume you are in a git repos working tree.
+- I assume you are in a git repos working tree.
 You can check using the following command, which will print `true` if you are in a git repos working tree

 ```bash
 git rev-parse --is-inside-work-tree
 ```

-Next, `cd` into the folder you want to do the PR.
+- Next, `cd` into the folder you want to do the PR.
 In this example directory is called coin-flip

 ![](pr-screenshot/pr1.png)

-Lets create the branch on your local machine and switch in this branch
+- Let's create the branch on your local machine and switch in this branch

 ```bash
 git checkout -b [name_of_your_new_branch]